mxyx0412/TheOtherUs/README.md

 <p align="center"><a href="https://github.com/SpexGH/TheOtherUs/releases/"><img src="https://badgen.net/github/release/SpexGH/theotherus"></a></p>

 <p align="center">
-Credit to The Other Roles and The Other Roles Community Edition for everything.
+Credit to The Other Roles, Town of Us, and The Other Roles Community Edition for everything.
 This wouldn't be possible without them. </p>
 The Other Roles: https://github.com/TheOtherRolesAU/TheOtherRoles </p>
+Town of Us: https://github.com/eDonnes124/Town-Of-Us-R </p>
 The Other Roles Community Edition: https://github.com/JustASysAdmin/TheOtherRoles2 </p>

 <p align="center">